 The Adidas Bitmoji Fashion Drop will give users access to exclusive Adidas virtual merchandise for a limited amount of time.
 However, unlike with previous collaborations, this time style comes at a cost.

 Users will be able to purchase virtual clothing items for their personalized avatars using Snap Tokens.
 To those interested in an idea of the real-world exchange rate, 250 Tokens go for $2.99 and 500 Tokens go for $4.99.
-A limited-edition yellow Adidas track jacket, available for your Bitmoji until December 9, costs a total of 250 Tokens, which can be obtained through the app.
+A limited-edition yellow Adidas track jacket, available for your Bitmoji until December 9, costs a total of 250 Tokens, which can be obtained through the company's app.

 A small price to pay for an Adidas track jacket perhaps, although it depends on whether you are in interested collecting clothing for your virtual wardrobe.